 There are also beachfront accommodations and casual restaurants on the shore, with outdoor patios that offer delightful sea views.

 A unique landscape of granite rock formations distinguishes Kolymbithres on the Island of Paros.
 This marvelous stretch of coastline is actually a string of small coves with sandy shores.
 The Greek word "Kolymbithres" translates to "swimming pools," which perfectly describes the shoreline's little bays with their shallow, placid waters.

 Amenities at Kolymbithres are more limited than at bigger resort beaches.
 However, rentals of sun beds and parasols are available at some of the beaches.
 There are also facilities for water sports.

 Dining options include a few authentic Greek tavernas.
-The Anemos Taverna delivers refreshments to guests at beachside lounge chairs.
-The Anemos Beach Club has a snack bar and provides rentals of sun beds and water sports equipment.
+On a hillside above the beach, the Anemos Taverna features a shaded outdoor terrace with sea views.
+Right next to the beach, the Anemos Beach Club has a casual restaurant with shaded patio seating and provides rentals of sun beds and water sports equipment.